varvarra/CV/README.md

 [Education](#education) | [Skills](#skills) | [Experience](#experience) | [Interests](#interests) | [Portfolio](#portfolio)

 I am a technology enthusiast looking to understand the world a little better and help others understand it better still.
 To this end I have studied Educational Planning at a Masters Level all the while keeping my finger on the pulse of the world of EdTech.
-I would like to streamline and solidify some ideas about fusing the social and the technological aspects of education, inspiration, and the spread of knowledge; I would love to work in this field, perhaps even developing some ideas of my own.
-The environment that interests me is challenging, saturated with the beat of endless enthusiasm of like-minded happy life-loving people.
+I would like to streamline and solidify some ideas about fusing the social and the technological aspects of education, inspiration, and the spread of knowledge; The environment that interests me is challenging, saturated with the beat of endless enthusiasm of like-minded life-loving people that enjoy best OOD practices, TDD and pair programming.

 ## Skills